Most advice on becoming a football scout is written by people who've never done it.

 - Opposition analysis - breaking down upcoming opponents for the coaching staff

 Most modern roles blend several of these.
 At my current agency, every week is different.
-One day I'm building a dossier on a player using StatsBomb data, Wyscout video, and SkillCorner physical metrics.
-The next I'm watching a live match and writing a report on a potential new client.
+One day I'm watching video and writing a report on a potential new client.
+The next I'm at a live match assessing a player in person.
 The day after that I'm creating a presentation on a current client's impact at their club.

-The tools of the trade - Wyscout, StatsBomb, SkillCorner - are part of the job.
-But so is communication.
-Writing clearly.
+The core of the job is watching football, forming opinions, and communicating them clearly.
+Writing reports.
 Presenting findings.
 Having conversations with agents, coaches, and heads of recruitment.

 And honestly?
 A lot of it is unglamorous.
 You're not sitting in the directors' box.
 You're watching reserve games in the rain, spending hours on spreadsheets, and writing reports that might not lead anywhere.
 The people who last in this industry are the ones who enjoy the process, not just the idea of it.